coaches

 Imke (she/her)

-I have been training Muay Thai since 2011.
-I started with Gisa Schraml and Ruth Waldeyer (at Lowkick e.V. / Berlin) and learned a lot from these two very experienced trainers.
-What fanscinates me about Thai boxing is the way of movement and the feeling that you never finish learning.
+In 2011, I started practising Muay Thai in Berlin with Gisa Schraml and Ruth Waldeyer and immediately developed a great enthusiasm for the sport.
+What fascinates me about Muay Thai is the movement style and the feeling that you never stop learning.

 ro. (they/them)